The terminal for your agents and your stack

 What do I get for free?

-Up to 2 projects, 6 total bees, and 1 MCP sub-agent — plus the full terminal, config, and git features.
+1 project, 2 agents, and 3 MCP sub-agents per agent, plus unlimited terminals and commands, and the full terminal, config, and git features.
 Pro lifts every limit for $99/year (regional pricing applies).

 How many machines can I use Pro on?